BRCooperrider/BRCooperrider.github.io/README.md

 ## Professional Self-Assesment

 #### During my time in the computer science program at SNHU, I have had the oppurtunity to develop my professional skills and abilities.
-I started the program with minimal experience with computer science and developing code.
-As my time in the program passed, I quickly realized I made a great choice in this field of study as the deeper I went into the program, the more I wanted to learn.
+I started the program with minimal experience with computer science and code development.
+As my time in the program passed, I quickly realized I had made a great choice in this field of study.
+The deeper I went into the program, the more I wanted to learn.

-#### There are certain vital skills I have learned such as collaborating in a team environment, communicating with stakeholders, data structures and algorithms, software engineering and databases, and security.
-Each course I have taken refined one, or multiple skills in unique ways, leading up to my final capstone project presented in this portfolio.
+#### There are certain vital skills I have learned such as: collaborating in a team environment, communicating with stakeholders, data structures and algorithms, software engineering and databases, and secure coding.
+Each course I have taken refined one or more skills in unique ways, leading up to my final capstone project presented in this portfolio.

 ## Skills learned from courses
  - [Writing test code](https://github.com/BRCooperrider/CS-320)